zzzprojects/learn-orm/tutorials/dapper-fluentmap/convention-based-mapping.md

 # Convention Based Mapping

-Sometimes, it is very difficult to create manual mapping classes especially when you have a lot of entity types.
+Sometimes, it is very difficult to create manual mapping classes, especially when you have a lot of entity types.
 If your column names adhere to some kind of naming convention, you might be better off configuring a mapping convention.

-You can create a convention by creating a class that derives from the `Convention` class and then in the constructor, you can configure the property conventions as shown below.
+You can create a convention by creating a class that derives from the `Convention` class, and then in the constructor, you can configure the property conventions as shown below.

 ```csharp
 using Dapper.FluentMap.Conventions;